InfinitumForm/cf-geoplugin/readme.txt

 Generally, these two shortcodes show or hide everything inside it, depending on your needs.

-**EU CONTROL:** If you need to display some content related to *European Union (EU)* countries, you can do it on the two easy way:
+**EU CONTROL:** If you need to display some content related to *European Union (EU)* countries, you can do it in two easy ways:

 `[in_eu]You are from the European Union[/in_eu]
 [not_in_eu]You are NOT from the European Union[/not_in_eu]`

-Like many of our shortcodes, there is default options what you can use as an alternative:
+Like many of our shortcodes, there are default options that you can use as an alternative:

 `[in_eu default="You are NOT from the European Union"]You are from the European Union[/in_eu]
-[not_in_eu defauilt="You are from the European Union"]You are NOT from the European Union[/not_in_eu]`
+[not_in_eu default="You are from the European Union"]You are NOT from the European Union[/not_in_eu]`

 These two shortcodes also show or hide everything inside it, depending on your needs.

 **GOOGLE MAP:** If you want to place a simple Google Map in your post or page, you just need to place a shortcode [cfgeo_map] and your visitor will see their own location on Google Map by default.

-Like example, you can display own company street address inside Google Map like this: `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15"]` and pointer will show your street and place where you work.
+For example, you can display your own company street address inside Google Map like this: `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15"]` and the pointer will show your street and place where you work.

-Google Map also allow you to use HTML inside map and display info bar:
+Google Map also allows you to use HTML inside the map and display an info bar:

 `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15" title="My Company Name"]
    <h3>My Company Name<h3>
    <p>No Name Street 35, New York, USA</p>
    <p>We have what you need</p>
 [/cfgeo_map]`

-With this plugin you can easily set up your Google Map.
+With this plugin, you can easily set up your Google Map.

-**GEO BANNER:** With this plugin you also have the ability to make dynamic content (text, images, banners, videos...) and target your messages to people from certain regions, track IP address, setup WordPress to work on user's timezone, etc. The possibilities are huge, you can increase conversions, use this plugin like support for your custom template, build your own plugin and use Geo Controller like additional options, etc.
+**GEO BANNER:** With this plugin, you can create dynamic content (text, images, banners, videos) and target messages to specific regions, track IP addresses, and set up WordPress to work in the user's timezone.
+This can increase conversions and support custom templates or plugins.

-You just need to create a new banner, place your content, select rules (country, region, city) save your banner, after that in your page pickup banner shortcode and place inside content.
+Simply create a new banner, add your content, select rules (country, region, city), save it, and place the banner shortcode in your page content.

 **COUNTRY FLAG** You can display country flags in text or like images.

-If you like to display country flag in your text like icon, you can do that simple like:
+If you like to display the country flag in your text like an icon, you can do that simply like:

 `[cfgeo_flag]` - and you will see a flag in your text.

-If you like to display country flag in your content like image, you can do that also simple using img or image attributes like:
+If you like to display the country flag in your content like an image, you can do that also simply using img or image attributes like:

-`[cfgeo_flag img]` - and you will see image flag in your content
+`[cfgeo_flag img]` - and you will see the image flag in your content.

-You also can give custom sizes of flags in %, px, in, pt or em using size attribute like this:
+You also can give custom sizes of flags in %, px, in, pt, or em using size attribute like this:

 `[cfgeo_flag size="32px"]` - and you will see your flag in that size.
 You can use this size in image and normal text mode also.

-You also can display custom flag using country attribute by placing country code simple like:
+You also can display a custom flag using the country attribute by placing the country code simply like:

-`[cfgeo_flag country="ca"]` - and you will see a flag in your text or like image.
+`[cfgeo_flag country="ca"]` - and you will see a flag in your text or like an image.

-We allow you also full control of this flags and you can place css, class or id attributes to be able use this in any kind of work like this:
+We allow you also full control of these flags and you can place css, class, or id attributes to be able to use this in any kind of work like this:

 `[cfgeo_flag size="50" css="padding:10px;" class="your-custom-class custom-class custom" id="top-flag"]`

-Flags also support include & exclude attributes where you can controls your flag view:
+Flags also support include & exclude attributes where you can control your flag view:

-`[cfgeo_flag exclude="ca,us"]` - and you will hide flag from the USA and Canada, for other is visible
+`[cfgeo_flag exclude="ca,us"]` - and you will hide the flag from the USA and Canada, for others it is visible

 or

-`[cfgeo_flag include="ca,us"]` - and you will show flag only inside USA and Canada, for others is hidden
+`[cfgeo_flag include="ca,us"]` - and you will show the flag only inside the USA and Canada, for others it is hidden

 = Info & Contact =

 Please visit our website [www.wpgeocontroller.com](https://wpgeocontroller.com/) and feel free to contact us.
 We will provide for you all services that you need.

-Also please inform us if any errors occur via contact form on our website [http://wpgeocontroller.com/](https://wpgeocontroller.com/contact).
+Also, please inform us if any errors occur via the contact form on our website [http://wpgeocontroller.com/](https://wpgeocontroller.com/contact).

 Thank you for your concern!